Arkansas Police Officer Who Fired 15 Shots At Man In Car Will Face No Charges

 “Charles Starks’ actions were criminal,” the statement reads.
 “The family disagrees with the prosecutor’s decision and will be undeterred in our pursuit of justice.”

-Robert Newcomb, a lawyer for Starks indicated that the officer was happy with the decision.
+Robert Newcomb, a lawyer for Starks, indicated that the officer was happy with the decision.

 “It relieves burden on him and his family.
-He wishes Mr Blackshire would’ve gotten out of the car and this would have never happened,” Newcomb said in a statement.
+He wishes Mr. Blackshire would’ve gotten out of the car and this would have never happened,” Newcomb said in a statement.

 The shooting occurred as tensions between the police and much of the Little Rock community were already strained, with the department facing scrutiny about their use of no-knock warrants.
 Protestors shut down a downtown intersection earlier in the week, with Police Chief Keith Humphrey meeting with the group after defending their right to protest peacefully.